 Ownership and other rights with regard to immovable property must be State registered.
-A right to possess and use immovable property arises as soon as its sale and purchase agreement is notarized.
+A right to possess and use immovable property arises as soon as its sale and purchase agreement is notarized (with the exception of rights, which are created on the basis of a court order or other resolution in legal force and not subject to appeal).
 A right of disposal, however, does not arise until the property is state registered.
-Currently, the registration is carried out by the State Registry Service of Immovable Property attached to the State Committee on Property Matters (the "Registry Service.")
+Currently, the registration is carried out by the State Registry Service of Immovable Property attached to the State Committee on Property Matters (the Registry Service).
 The Registry Service is charged with recording the ownership and other rights to immovable property in the state register and the compilation and maintenance of a unified register of immovable property.